Growing Leadership in the Garden

 Michael Land teaching about benefits of using compost in your home garden.

 Michael Land joins the board after nearly three years of hands-on involvement at the garden, bringing with him a deep commitment to service, education, and community-building.
-A longtime San Carlos resident who first connected with the garden during the slower pace of the COVID years, Michael began as a volunteer pulling weeds under Gayle’s guidance and steadily grew into a leader of the garden’s composting efforts.
-Mentored early on by local composting educators, he has since pursued formal training through the Solana Center, led workshops, and built partnerships with nearby schools – welcoming high school students into the garden to learn by getting their hands dirty.
+A longtime San Carlos resident who first connected with the garden during the slower pace of the COVID years, Michael began as a volunteer pulling weeds.
+Under the guidance of SCCG’s Board co-chair, Gayle Mill’s, Michael steadily grew into a leader of the garden’s composting efforts.
+Mentored early on by other local composting educators, he has since pursued formal training through the Solana Center for Environmental Innovation, led workshops, and built partnerships with nearby schools – welcoming high school students into the garden to learn by getting their hands dirty.
 A scientist by training and a volunteer by nature, Michael sees the garden not just as a place to grow food, but as a hub for connection, learning, and friendship.
 As a board member, he hopes to continue doing what he’s always done: expanding access to education, strengthening ties with local schools and neighbors, and helping the garden remain a welcoming resource where opportunity and community can take root.

 SCCG Board Member, Elena Banks, happily planting native seedlings.